 Over the past few years, automation and machine learning have developed at a rapid rate.
-Apps such as Uber and “digital assistants” like Siri and Alexa are already transforming the way we do everyday tasks.
-Innovation is changing businesses too, and this is only set to continue with disruptive technologies such as Big Data, Artificial Intelligence and the Internet of Things.
-It is predicted that 6% of US jobs will be lost to robots and automation by 2021, with the main losses being felt in transportation, logistics, customer services, banking, retail, and healthcare.
-With similar trends predicted in the UK, what role can humans continue to play in an increasingly automated workplace?
+Apps such as Uber and “digital assistants” like Siri and Alexa have already transformed the way we do everyday tasks.
+Innovation is changing businesses too, and this is only set to continue In 2016, it was predicted that 6% of US jobs would be lost to robots and automation by 2021, but the pandemic has actually led to an even greater rate of automation, with the main losses being felt in transportation, logistics, customer services, banking, retail, and healthcare.
+So what role can humans continue to play in an increasingly automated workplace?

 At present, machine learning remains limited and flawed.
 It is therefore important for businesses to understand when automation is, and isn’t, appropriate.
 Machines that make high-risk decisions still require humans to approve them, as we currently can’t trust machines to make life-or-death or important financial decisions by themselves.
 As such, new tools need to be applied in the right way and their limits understood.
 Smart people with skills and experience will play an important role in a world of new and improving technologies.